russdreamer/instagram-followers-statistics/README.md

 [![Instagram unfollowers script](https://i.ytimg.com/vi/i_B-mWHf-8c/hqdefault.jpg)](https://www.youtube.com/watch?v=i_B-mWHf-8c)<br>
 [![Instagram follow/unfollow script](https://i.ytimg.com/vi/qT39jxX7eyM/hqdefault.jpg)](https://www.youtube.com/watch?v=qT39jxX7eyM)

+## Following statistics over time:
+Since version 3.0. you are able to track also who you started to follow and unfollow.
+In conjunction with [Hidden functionality](https://github.com/russdreamer/instagram-followers-statistics#hidden-functionality-) you can track also who other users started following/unfollowing.

 ## Hidden functionality: <br>
 If you'd like to track another user's followers and its user page is open to you, you're able to do that!
 Just press Alt+V (Option+V on Mac) and you'll see an additional field for the username.
 Type its username and perform the same tracking actions as you did with your own account 🥳

+## Metrics collection:
+Why this application is free and no donates are available?
+Because I've created it for myself first and feel happy if my brainchild helps to others.
+Since version 3.0. the only metric that the application gathers is how often users use this application.
+It doesn't gather any personalized data and even what kind action of action you performed.
+This metrics helps me to know that you still find my app usefull and makes me to stay motivated to develope additional functionality in the future.

+## Donation:
+The best donation is the knowledge that my application benefits someone.
+I'll be grateful if you just tell your friends about this application 🙂